-A Dietsmann Sustainable Management System is being developed with the aim of ensuring the consistent implementation of the sustainability project.
+A Dietsmann Sustainable Management System has been developed with the aim of ensuring the consistent implementation of the sustainability project.
 The system includes:

-- Guidelines for the progressive development of the project in the pilot subsidiary (Dietsmann Congo) under the guidance of a designated focal person. - Guidelines for the other subsidiaries that will be involved in the following phase of the project and a "search mode" in which contacts with and in local communities are sought pro-actively. - Rules applicable at a Group level for the systematic accountability of all operating sites regarding actions developed within the sustainability project framework.
+- Guidelines for the progressive development of the project in the pilot subsidiary (in the Republic of Congo) under the guidance of a designated focal person. - Guidelines for the other subsidiaries that will be involved in the following phase of the project and a "search mode" in which contacts with and in local communities are sought pro-actively. - Rules applicable at a Group level for the systematic accountability of all operating sites regarding actions developed within the sustainability project framework.